The Play’s the Thing

 THE PLAY’S THE THING: New Play Reading at Heartland

-A new play reading of a full-length play in development, using Heartland actors playing the roles, simply staged on stools on Heartland’s stage.
-Our 2022 new play is SOPHIA HAYDEN DESERVES BETTER by visiting playwright Stephanie Walker , selected by the Artistic Director.
+A new play reading of a full-length play in development, with Heartland actors playing the roles, simply staged on stools on Heartland’s stage.
+Our 2023 new play is LOAD-BEARING WALLS by guest playwright Pamela Morgan, selected by Artistic Director Rhys Lovell.

 Invited credentialed responders help the audience understand play process and structure.